Criminal Justice (BA and minor)

 The Criminal Justice Program at HBU is designed to develop basic comprehension of crime, law enforcement, adjudication and corrections in our society.
 These skills are valuable in a variety of career fields that span the field of criminal justice, from police officers to judges, prosecutors to defense attorneys, probation and parole officers, investigators, and researchers in both the public and private sector.

 The Criminal Justice major and minor at HBU fit neatly into an interdisciplinary undergraduate program devoted to preparing students for graduate studies, government, law school and unique and rewarding careers in private industry, federal and/or state government.
-It’s a great degree for students with interests in Legal Studies, Government, or Psychology.
+It’s a great degree for students with interests in Legal Studies, Government or Psychology.

 Charles A. McClelland, Jr. is the police chief of the Houston Police Department (HPD).
 “I am very pleased to hear that HBU is starting a Criminal Justice Program that is based in ethics.
-Ethics in law enforcement is one of the necessary core values that are needed to build trust and confidence with the public.
+Ethics in law enforcement is one of the necessary core values that is needed to build trust and confidence with the public.
 In other words, men and women in the Criminal Justice profession must always do the right thing.”.

 Allen Fletcher is the State Representative from Texas House District 130.
-Representative Fletcher serves as the Vice Chair of Homeland Security and Public Safety, the Chairman of the Law Enforcement Subcommittee, and is the only member of the 25-person Harris County delegation serving on the Transportation Committee.
+Representative Fletcher serves as the vice chair of Homeland Security and Public Safety, the chairman of the Law Enforcement Subcommittee, and is the only member of the 25-person Harris County delegation serving on the Transportation Committee.
 “A Criminal Justice major is an excellent degree to prepare students for vocations in the criminal justice field (local, state and federal government, police, penal system, the court system, etc.).
-As the only retired peace officer in the Texas House of Representative and as a member of the Homeland Security and Public Safety committee, I have a unique understanding for upholding the rule of law and protecting the public.
+As the only retired peace officer in the Texas House of Representative, and as a member of the Homeland Security and Public Safety Committee, I have a unique understanding for upholding the rule of law and protecting the public.
 These are core responsibilities of any government representing a free society.
-The opportunity to attain a HBU degree in Criminal Justice is one that would be respected in the Criminal Justice community, and to have someone like Professor Ferrell to oversee the program is a bonus.”.
+The opportunity to attain a HBU degree in Criminal Justice is one that would be respected in the Criminal Justice community, and to have someone like Professor Ferrell to oversee the program is a bonus.”